-Visions of future depicted by science fiction writers and futurists usually include atomic explosion, killer robots on tracks or zombie apocalypse.
-And this is justified since we do not take adequate care of our environment, new technologies are not always good of mankind and people of the world are at war with each other without the robots present.
+And this is justified since we do not take adequate care of our environment, new technologies are not always good for mankind and people of the world are at war with each other without the robots present.

 1. Status quo

-This is perhaps the most boring, but the most likely scenario of the future.
+This is perhaps the most boring, but the most likely scenario of the future of our planet.

 2. Blooming Green Earth